 Previous awards and grants include community engaged art in collaboration with Windsor Worker Action Centre (WECC), Arts Culture + Heritage Fund (City of Windsor) and Ontario Arts Council (OAC) Exhibition Assistance for both Visual Art and Media Arts/New Media.
 Her work has been published in Rampike Magazine, “Remembering 9/11 through the eyes of a Printmaker” and INDA 9: 9th International Drawing Annual.
 She has appeared on interviews with CBC Television, CBC Radio and Bloomfield Television.

 She has exhibited nationally and internationally.
-Selected solo and group exhibitions include: Orange County Center for Contemporary Art, (California), IndexG (Ontario), Whitdel Gallery (Michigan), Calvin College, (Michigan), Artcite, Inc., (Ontario), Thames Art Gallery, (Ontario), media installation at Devos Center, (Michigan), performance at University of Michigan gallery, Work • Detroit, (Michigan), remnants of performance at Art Gallery of Windsor (Ontario) and recently at Sofia Paper Art Festival at Amateras Foundation (Bulgaria).
+Selected solo and group exhibitions include: Orange County Center for Contemporary Art, (California), IndexG (Ontario), Whitdel Gallery (Michigan), Calvin College, (Michigan), Artcite, Inc., (Ontario), Thames Art Gallery, (Ontario), media installation at Devos Center, (Michigan), performance at University of Michigan gallery, Work • Detroit, (Michigan), Art Gallery of Windsor (Ontario), Sofia Paper Art Festival at Amateras Foundation (Bulgaria) and recently at Woman Made Gallery (Illinois).

 Contact The Artist